Automorphic orbits in free groups: recent progress: Whitehead's automorphism problem

 Then, D. Lee \cite{Leetight} proved that, under the same assumption on $u$, the cardinality of $A(u)$ is bounded by a polynomial function of $m=|u|$ of degree $2r-3$, and that this bound is sharp.

 We can therefore make Problem \ref{worst-case} somewhat more specific:

-\begin{problem} Let $u$ be a Whitehead-reduced word of length $m$, and let $A(u)$ be the set of automorphic images of $u$ that have length $m$.
-Is the cardinality of $A(u)$ bounded by a polynomial function of $m$? \end{problem}
+\begin{prob} Let $u$ be a Whitehead-reduced word of length $m$, and let $A(u)$ be the set of automorphic images of $u$ that have length $m$.
+Is the cardinality of $A(u)$ bounded by a polynomial function of $m$? \end{prob}